-The staff and directors of Teignmouth Community School are committed to pursuing a policy of inclusive education that welcomes and supports students with medical conditions.
-This policy is designed to support the management of medication and medical care in school, and to support individual students with medical needs.
+The staff and directors of Teignmouth Community School are committed to ensuring children with medical needs receive inclusive care and support.
+This procedure is designed to support the management of medication and medical care in school, and to support individual children with medical needs.